haneefdm/cortex-debug-samples/disasm.md

 1. Display disassembly with any original source code intermixed.
 2. Track the call-stack window's current frame if any
 3. Show the current stopped location (if any)
-4. Set/clear breakpoints in disassembly window
+4. Manipulate breakpoints (set/clear/enable/disable/edit) in disassembly window.
+Hit counts and conditions also included.
 5. Do stepi/nexti using the same debug buttons/commands as step/next.
 No new UI elements will be needed or desired.
 If the active editor is the disassembly window, then a stepi/nexti will happen.
 After a stepi/nexti, we would want the active editor to remain as is and not switch to actual source code.
 Step-out and continue will work normally ie. not dependent on the active editor.
 Would be nice if Step-out worked like stepi/nexti.
 6. Perform lazy/smart loading of disassembly.
 Be performant with response time measured under 100ms.
 7. Perform smart scrolling -- support several instructions before and after the current viewport.
 Ideally, this should be 1-3 view-ports before and after